nixworks/public/news/2017/05/24/four-climbers-are-found-dead-on-mount-everest-bringing-this-season-s-death-toll-to-10.md

 ### [2017-05-24](/news/2017/05/24/index.md)

-# Four climbers are found dead on Mount Everest, bringing this season's death toll to 10.
+# Four Climbers are found dead on Mount Everest, bringing this season's death toll to 10.

 The four were discovered by a rescue team sent to retrieve the body of another dead climber.